sharife/goldenthread-v2/site/content/productions/returning-to-haifa.md

 **Ghassan Kanafani** was one of the most prominent Arab novelists and modernist playwrights whose pen made him a target for the Israeli Mossad, who assassinated him at the age of thirty-six years old.
 Using the words of Palestinian actor and storyteller Raeda Taha, in her new play *The Gazelle of Aka* about the life and death of Ghassan Kanafani, she writes: “Ghassan was a journalist, political activist, and the spokesman for the PFLP (The Popular Front for the Liberation of Palestine).
 He used to paint, draw, sculpt, and constantly sketch.
 He loved drawing - and especially enjoyed gifting his drawings to his friends \[...]
 Ghassan wrote Life.
 He wrote about his love of songs, music, and literature.
 He wrote about his childhood memories as a refugee, he wrote about the refugee camps.
 He wrote about the Nakba and the collective expulsion.
 He wrote about his assassination.”

 His novella *Returning to Haifa*, one of the most important works in contemporary Palestinian literature, was first published in 1969 and was translated into various languages, including Japanese, English, Russian, and Persian.

-“A moving confrontation between two sets of displaced people and an utterly unsentimental exploration of the complexities of home, history and parenthood.” - Michael Billington, The Guardian, 5 March 2018

-"*Returning to Haifa* is a beautiful and important play portraying the personal tragedies created because of much bigger acts between humans." - Nabila Said, Exeunt Magazine, 24 March 2018